-Priority #1 – Boldly getting back to balance
+Priority #2 – Boldly getting back to balance:

 Balance the budget by no later than 2022, without further tax increases:

-- outline and publically release a multi-year plan to return to balanced budgets; and
+- Outline and publically release a multi-year plan to return to balanced budgets

 Reduce government program costs to return to sustainable spending by:

-- significantly reducing the size/cost of the provincial civil service (Crown Corps included);
+- Significantly reducing the size/cost of the provincial civil service (CCs included)

-- move new hires from a defined benefit to defined contribution pension plan; and
+- Move new hires from a defined benefit to defined contribution pension plan

-- implement Fiscal Performance Reviews in future years.
+- Implementing Fiscal Performance Reviews in future years

 Priority #3 – Continue reducing red tape: